bluesam1/AI-Math-Tutor/docs/prd.md

 **Responsive Input Methods:** Students can input problems via text (typing or pasting) or image upload (drag-and-drop or file selection), with clear visual feedback during image processing.

+**Dedicated Answer Field:** Students can submit their final answer through a dedicated Answer field in the Problem Panel (left side), supporting both text input and image upload for handwritten work.
+This explicit answer submission method provides clear user intent and reduces ambiguity about when an answer is being submitted versus when questions are being asked in the chat dialogue.

 **Contextual Math Rendering:** Mathematical equations and formulas render automatically using LaTeX/KaTeX, ensuring proper mathematical notation appears in both problem statements and dialogue responses.

 **Error Recovery:** Clear, age-appropriate error messages guide students when technical issues occur (e.g., image parsing failure, API errors), with fallback options (e.g., text input when image fails) always available.